chanjunren/vaultusaurus/README.md

   - Tags
   - Custom syntax

-- Graph view:
+- Rendering Graph View:
-  - Identifying links between notes through internal links tags
+  - Automatically identifies and visualizes links between notes through internal links and tags.
-  - Rendering a local
+  - Supports both local graph view (note-specific) and global graph view (site-wide).

 > [!NOTE]
 > This project is primarily built for personal use, and is tailored to my own needs and preferences